 Ask your vet about possible side effects of any medication he prescribed to your pet.
 Some of these substances, such as the stimulant phenylpropanolamine, cause pupil dilation as a side effect, according to Pet Poison Helpline.

 Changes in living circumstances, like the addition of a new family member or pet, are among the many events that can trigger stress in your dog.
 Pets are prone to this condition just like people, and it can have consequences on their overall health.
 Stress can cause dilation of the pupils, as well as other symptoms, including:

 - Skin damage and hair loss from excessive grooming.

 - Repetitious activity, such as jumping or pacing.

 - Nervous behavior, including frequent lip-licking and whining.

 The signs of stress may be subtle and difficult to diagnose on your own.
 Pay attention to any changes in your dog's behavior, especially when big changes are going on in his life.

 Your dog's enlarged pupil may not be the result of any current health condition, but rather a product of a congenital defect.
 In some puppies, the iris of the eye does not completely form, which can result in a unilateral or bilateral change in pupil size, according to VCA Animal Hospitals.

-Damage to the head or eye can have immediate or long-term impact on organ function.
-Damage to the ocular nerves or eye tissue can cause serious vision loss, pupil dilation and changes in behavior.
+Damage to the head or eye can have an immediate or long-term impact on organ function.
+Damage to the ocular nerves or eye tissue can cause serious vision loss, pupil dilation, and changes in behavior.
 Scar tissue from these injuries can have a lasting impact as well, which may lead to seizures and other neurological issues down the road.